warp.fem#

 TraceSpaceTopology

-class warp.fem.BasisSpace(topology)[source]
+class warp.fem.BasisSpace(topology)[source]#

-A basis space makes it easy to define multiple function spaces sharing the same basis (and thus nodes) but with different valuation functions; however, it is not a required ingredient of a function space.
+A basis space makes it easy to define multiple function spaces sharing the same basis (and thus nodes) but with different valuation functions; however, it is not a required component of a function space.

 See also: make_polynomial_basis_space(), make_collocated_function_space()